Germanchrystan/Testing-React-Course/Repos/02-sundaes-on-demand/README.md

 <script>var Alert = ReactBootstrap.Alert;</script>

-We also need to add the css import to index.js import 'bootstrap/dist/css/bootstrap.min.css';
+* We also need to add the css import to index.js import 'bootstrap/dist/css/bootstrap.min.css';

-Finally, we are going to add styles to the body of the index.html file
+* Finally, we are going to add styles to the body of the index.html file
 <body style="background-color:teal, color:ivory">

+## File organization
+We are going to organize components by pages, with a test directory for each page.
+Jest will find and run any files that end in .test.js.